siobhan-doherty/crypto-bot/README.md

 ### **API & Visualization**

-* **Dashboard:** Dash application for interactive with historical charts.
+* **Dashboard:** Dash application with interactive charts for historical and streaming data.
-* **FastAPI:** Provides an interface for the Dash dashboard to retrieve processed historical data directly from MongoDB.
+* **FastAPI:** Provides an interface for the Dash dashboard to retrieve historical and streaming data directly from MongoDB.

+* For development purposes, the API and dashboard can be run outside of containers:
+	* launch the data collector containers: `docker compose up data_collector`
+	* in the root folder, execute `python3 run_api.py all` to run fastapi and dash in separated processes
+	* access the dashboard at `localhost:8050`

 ### **Automation & Deployment**